joegenius98/AlphaGoLite/README.md

 This repository holds code for the A.I. model I made for playing the board game of Go.
 I am to develop the algorithms used to develop AlphaGo Zero, in a lite version.
 It also holds web application code for a Go-playing website where users can play against each other or play against the A.I.

+TechWithTim's Music Controller Web App Tutorial Series and the code associated with that series helped us immensely with starting this project.

 # Files

 # How to Run